PittNAIL/pittnail.github.io/content/projects/index.md

 ---

-### Few-shot Learning for Clinical Natural Language Processing
+### Few-Shot Learning for Clinical Natural Language Processing

 This project aims to develop novel few-shot learning (FSL) approaches for Clinical NLP.